josh146/josh146.github.io/content/recipes/wholewheat-sandwich-sourdough.md

 1. Turn the dough over, and fold the top down to the middle, followed by folding the left- and right-hand sides into the middle.
 You should have an upside-down open envelope.
 Start folding the bottom up repeatedly, gently rolling it into a long tube (making sure to generate lots of tension in the dough).
-Transfer to the pullman pan, seam side up.
+Transfer to the pullman pan, seam side down.

 1. Cover the pan with plastic, and leave to proof in a warm spot for 2.5 hours.
 When using my proofing box, I like to set the bulk fermentation temperature to 25ºC.